 There are numerous pathways to produce hydrogen from various primary energies.
-This document describes the requirements and evaluation methods applied to several hydrogen production pathways of interest: electrolysis, steam methane reforming (with carbon capture and storage), by-production and coal gasification (with carbon capture and storage).
-This second version includes two new production pathways: hydrogen from biomass and auto-thermal reforming (with carbon capture and storage).
+This document describes the requirements and evaluation methods applied to several hydrogen production pathways of interest: electrolysis, steam methane reforming (with carbon capture and storage), co-production and coal gasification (with carbon capture and storage).
 These are initial hydrogen production pathways considered by the IPHE H2PA TF.
 The Taskforce intends to develop analysis methods for other pathways in the future.

-This second working document is considering the GHG emissions due to the conditioning of hydrogen in different carriers: 1) the production and cracking of ammonia as a hydrogen carrier, 2) hydrogen liquefaction, and 3) production and cracking of liquid organic hydrogen carriers (LOHCs).
+The second working document considered the GHG emissions due to the conditioning of hydrogen in different carriers: 1) the production and cracking of ammonia as a hydrogen carrier, 2) hydrogen liquefaction, and 3) production and cracking of liquid organic hydrogen carriers (LOHCs).

-The next version of this working document will complete the approach with the consideration of the GHG emissions due to hydrogen and/or hydrogen carriers' transportation up to the delivery gate.
+This third version of the working document completes the approach with the consideration of the GHG emissions due to hydrogen and/or hydrogen carriers' transport up to the consumption gate.

-Figure 1: Stages of hydrogen supply chain
+Figure 2: Stages of hydrogen supply chain